- This post contains affiliate links. Read more here.

 This port-a-bowl dries quickly for storage, is made of durable nylon, and is easy to clean.Shop on Amazon

-Many runners prefer a hands-free option for running with their dog.
+Many runners prefer a hands-free leash for running with their dog.
 This hands-free belt has a small pack for accessories (keys, phone, dog poop bags), and uses a bungee to keep the right tension on the leash.

 It is constructed with rugged, weatherproof fabric and has reflective stitching for visibility.Shop on Amazon